Backgammon Articles

 By Tom Keith (2005).

-How to set up a backgammon board, move the checkers, use the doubling cube, proper etiquette.
+How to set up a backgammon board, move the checkers, use the doubling cube, and proper etiquette.
 How to play other games such as acey-deucey, Nackgammon, and Greek variations.
 Match play rules and strategy.
 How ratings work.

 Backgammon at Wikipedia